kristina-abrahamyan/travelsmart-backend/src/main/java/org/travelsmart/model/model.md

 ## Why UserRegistration is in 'model'
 - it's in 'model' because it's a **data structure** not a logic handler or web controller
+- it's a DTO - collects data coming from frontend

+## Why User is in 'model'
+- User is an 'Entity' - connects to DB - entity stored and queried in the DB

+## Object-Relational Mapping
+- Programming technique that simplifies database interactions by allowing developers to work with objects in their programming language instead of writing SQL queries directly